 Any time that you take to tune in to truly listen to your body and let it lead the way, rather than your mind, is yoga.

 When you’re starting out, practice a class or sequence that you enjoy so you’ll have an incentive to roll out your mat.
 What about putting some music on or practising with friends?
 You could decide to do this physically (social distancing rules permitting) – or commit to doing an online class at the same time / day each week.
 This helps to keep you motivated and you can share your experiences.

 8. Don’t forget about meditation and Pranayama

 If you’re one of those people who seeks the “perfect” practice, know that it doesn’t exist!
-In practical terms, try not to spend the time you’ve allocated to yoga procrastinating (i.e. reading hundreds of class descriptions if you’re doing an online class or flicking through sequences in a book).
+In practical terms, try not to spend the time you’ve allocated to yoga procrastinating (i.e. reading hundreds of class descriptions if you’re doing an online class, or flicking through sequences in a book).
 When you do finally decide on a class or sequence, unless there’s a genuine reason to stop practising, try and see it through.
-It’s the nature of the monkey mind to keep searching for “perfection” but whatever unfolds you will learn something (whether about yoga or yourself) from what you do.
-Know as well that the biggest lessons are gained from doing what you find challenging – be this physically or mentally.
+It’s the nature of the monkey mind to keep searching for “perfection” but whatever unfolds you will learn something (whether about yoga or yourself).
+Know too that the biggest lessons are usually learned from doing what you find challenging – be this physically or mentally.

 For all its benefits, practising at home can, of course, sometimes be more challenging than going to a studio.
 If finding time to squeeze your yoga practice in between work and family commitments causes you more stress than going to an external class, then that’s fine too.
-The key thing is that you just show up on your mat (where it happens to be), open, present, accepting and curious.
+The key thing is that you just show up on your mat open, present, accepting and curious – wherever it happens to be.